 As a result of its continuing investigation of the failure of the epicyclic reduction gearbox module on the Eurocopter Super Puma AS332L2 that crashed Apr.
 1 into the North Sea killing the 16 people on board, the U.K. Air Accidents Investigation Branch (AAIB) said it is possible the aircraft might have been pulled from service -- if the relevance of a metal chip found in the module days prior to the crash had been diagnosed differently.
 The AAIB has so far determined that the failure ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "AAIB: Misdiagnosis of Metal Chip A Possible Factor In Super Puma Crash".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "AAIB: Misdiagnosis of Metal Chip A Possible Factor In Super Puma Crash".